 Yesterday, I watched a really interesting episode of The Dr. Oz Show called “Dr. Oz’s Super Market Survival Guide.”
 It was all about learning how to save time and money while taking the guesswork out of what to buy at the grocery store.
 I’m semi-obsessed with meal planning and saving money at the grocery store, so I was totally into it.

 What I liked most about the episode was the three experts (a nutritionist, a fitness trainer, and a chef), who shared their best buys to get healthy and lose weight.
+Ever since the Obama Care legislature passed, more people are trying to achieve and maintain good health, so I found that episode in particular quite interesting.
 In fact, I found their advice so helpful (and not the usual tips and tricks you hear all of the time), I took some notes while I watched to share with you guys on CNC.
 Here’s what they suggest for getting healthy and saving money at the grocery store:

 - Create a weekly meal plan and shopping list to save time and money.
 You’re more likely to stick to your list if you enter the grocery store with a plan.